Jimmy Garoppolo: 2019 season

-Garoppolo returned from his injury in time for the season-opening 31–17 road victory over the Tampa Bay Buccaneers.
-In that game, Garoppolo threw for 166 yards, a touchdown, and an interception.
-In the next game against the Cincinnati Bengals, Garoppolo threw for 297 yards, three touchdowns, and an interception during the 41–17 road victory.
+Garoppolo returned from his injury in time for the season-opening 31–17 road victory over the Tampa Bay Buccaneers and threw for 166 yards, a touchdown, and an interception.
+In the next game against the Cincinnati Bengals, Garoppolo had 297 passing yards, three touchdowns, and an interception during the 41–17 road victory.
+The following week against the Pittsburgh Steelers, he completed 23-of-32 passes for 277 yards, a touchdown, and two interceptions in the 24–20 victory.

+Following a Week 4 bye, the 49ers faced the Cleveland Browns on Monday Night Football.
+Garoppolo finished the 31–3 blowout victory with 181 passing yards and two touchdowns.
+In the next game against the Rams, he recorded 243 passing yards and an interception to go along with a rushing touchdown during the 20–7 road victory.
+Two weeks later against the Carolina Panthers, Garoppolo completed 18-of-22 passes for 175 yards, two touchdowns, and an interception in the 51–13 victory.

+During Week 9 against the Cardinals on Thursday Night Football, Garoppolo completed 28-of-37 passes for 317 yards and four touchdowns in the 28–25 road victory.
+In the next game against the Seahawks on Monday Night Football, he threw for 248 yards, a touchdown, and an interception during the 27–24 overtime loss.
+The following week against the Cardinals, Garoppolo completed 34-of-45 passes for a season-high 424 passing yards, four touchdowns, and two interceptions in the 36–26 victory.

+During a Week 12 37–8 victory over the Green Bay Packers on Sunday Night Football, Garoppolo recorded 253 passing yards and two touchdowns.
+In the next game against the Baltimore Ravens, he threw for 165 yards and a touchdown during the 20–17 road loss.
+The following week against the New Orleans Saints, Garoppolo completed 26-of-35 passes for 349 yards, four touchdowns, and an interception during the narrow 48–46 road victory, earning him NFC Offensive Player of the Week honors.

-On Thursday Night Football in Week 9 against the Cardinals, Garoppolo had 317 passing yards and four touchdowns as the 49ers won 28–25.
-In the next game against the Seahawks on Monday Night Football, he threw for 248 yards, a touchdown, and an interception as the 49ers lost 27–24 in overtime.
-The following week against the Arizona Cardinals, Garoppolo had 424 passing yards, four touchdowns, and two interceptions as the 49ers won 36–26.
-During a Week 12 37–8 victory over the Green Bay Packers, he threw for 253 yards and two touchdowns.
-Two weeks later against the New Orleans Saints, Garoppolo had 349 passing yards, four touchdowns, and an interception during the narrow 48–46 road victory, earning him NFC Offensive Player of the Week.
-In the regular-season finale against the Seahawks, Garoppolo was 18-of-22 for 285 yards with no touchdowns or interceptions during the 26–21 road victory, which clinched the NFC West and home-field advantage throughout the NFC playoffs for the 49ers.
-He finished the 2019 season with 3,978 passing yards, 27 touchdowns, and 13 interceptions to go along with 62 rushing yards and a touchdown.
-Garoppolo was the runner-up for NFL Comeback Player of the Year, finishing one vote behind Titans quarterback Ryan Tannehill.
+During Week 15 against the Falcons, Garoppolo had 200 passing yards and a touchdown in the 29–22 loss.
+In the next game against the Rams, he recorded 248 passing yards, a touchdown, and two interceptions during the 34–31 victory.
+During the regular-season finale against the Seahawks, Garoppolo completed 18-of-22 passes for 285 yards during the 26–21 road victory, which clinched the NFC West and home-field advantage throughout the NFC playoffs for the 49ers.